-А В As an alumni of VCU and given the state of not only the economy, but the world political situation, I find it shameful that the university is even proposing a tuition increase.
+А В A As an alumni of VCU and given the state of not only the economy, but the world political situation, I find it shameful that the university is even proposing a tuition increase.
 It is stated that this increase is overall intended to increase graduation rates, yet this tuition hike will certainly to a direct decrease in graduation due to the number of students who will be forced to drop out.
 When I was a student, tuition was already an immense weight on my mind, but given the current housing crisis in Richmond, due to the extreme inflation we are experiencing, would be unbearable.
 Despite being a college graduate, I have yet to find a full time job in my field and am currently working as a server in order to try and save money for grad school, although this has become almost impossible due to the outrageous rent increases.
 The apartment I rented on 3rd street while I finished my senior year at VCU in 2020 was \$795.
 I moved because the rent was increasing to \$895 in 2021.
 As of 2022, I saw the same apartment listed for almost \$1,200 despite having absolutely no renovations or anything extra included in the two years since I moved out.
 In addition, no financial compensation was extended to me when the pandemic began even though some of my history courses were forced to cut up to 1/3 of their curriculum due to moving online in such a short timespan with no previous structure to follow.
 Yet I managed to graduate in spite of these challenges, without any additional "services".
-Unless VCU is planning to begin paying for students wifi bills so they can access online learning, I do not possibly see what VCU could need to raise tuition for in order to "provide more services" with the goal of increasing graduation rates.
+Unless VCU is planning to begin paying for students wilf bills so they can access online learning, I do not possibly see what VCU could need to raise tuition for in order to "provide more services" with the goal of increasing graduation rates.
 If this is the case, I would like some financial compensation for the educational loss and experiences I did not receive, such as graduation, and the curriculum and knowledge I paid for that I did not receive.
-If anything, to solve these financial problems, Michael Rao's position as president should be abo they are PAYING to receive deserve a raise.
-The man who hides behind a screen and can't even respond to the actual employees that comprise this university deserves to pay back everyone the million dollars that he made in the 2018-2019 fiscal year, of which I directly contributed to.
+If anything, to solve these financial problems, Michael Rao's position as president should be abo 560 Alumnus/ae fiscal year, of which I directly contributed to.
 When graduating, I remember being asked if given the chance, would I repeat my time at VCU.
-I stand by my statement then, that I would absolutely never return or recommend VCU as it is a shameful E00 Alumanua (a a institution, full of elitism and corruption, that exploits its student body instead of caring for it.
-I stand with the people who hold 560 Alumnus/ae SHAME ON VCU signs in the corners of the campus.
+I stand by my statement then, that I would absolutely never return or recommend VCU as it is a shameful institution, full of elitism and corruption, that exploits its student body instead of caring for it.
+I stand with the people who hold SHAME ON VCU signs in the corners of the campus.